 - Don’t go overboard.
 Make sure you aren’t eating too little.
 While a deficit is necessary, too little food can cause metabolic damage and do more harm than good.

 Those who have yo-yo dieted a lot in the past might also need to give their bodies time to recover from damage.
 This might mean allowing your body to heal while focusing on healthy keto nutrition.

 When going keto, it’s important to focus on more than just weight loss — even if you have a lot to lose.
 Overall health should be the goal, so give yourself credit for any and all benefits you notice from the ketogenic diet.
 That could be:

 - More mental clarity

 Although losing weight is a good indicator of your progress, remember that it’s not all about the number on the scale.
 In fact, many keto dieters say they noticed differences in the mirror more than on the scale.

 If you’re weight lifting at the same time, you might be replacing fat loss with muscle gain.
 This might not move the scale much, but it’ll show up on your body.

-The ketogenic diet can help you lose weight and improve your overall health, so stick with it and don’t be afraid to make changes as needed.
+The ketogenic diet can help you lose weight and improve your overall health, so stick with it and don’t be afraid to try new keto hacks as needed.
 Track what you eat, stick within your keto macros, and test your ketone levels frequently to make sure you’re staying in ketosis.
 Most of all, give your body time to respond to the great changes you’re making.
 Soon enough you’ll have the keto diet results you want.